How to Connect Your Media Player to a Wi-Fi Network

 Follow these steps to connect to Wi-Fi on a media player running Windows 11.

-1. Open the Quick Settings panel by clicking the network, volume, or battery icon cluster in the bottom-right corner of the taskbar (or press Windows + A).
+1. Open the Quick Settings panel by clicking the network, volume, or battery icon cluster in the bottom-right corner of the taskbar (or press Windows Key + A).

 2. Click the Wi-Fi button to enable Wi-Fi if it is not already on.
 The button will highlight when active.